Margaret Thatcher: Death and funeral (2013)

-Thatcher died on 8 April 2013, at the age of 87, after suffering a stroke.
-She had been staying at a suite in the Ritz Hotel in London since December 2012 after having difficulty with stairs at her Chester Square home in Belgravia.
-Her death certificate listed the primary causes of death as a "cerebrovascular accident" and "repeated transient ischaemic attack"; secondary causes were listed as a "carcinoma of the bladder" and dementia.
+Thatcher died after suffering a stroke on 8 April 2013, aged 87.
+She had been staying in a suite at the Ritz Hotel in London since December 2012, having experienced difficulty with the stairs at her Chester Square home in Belgravia.
+Her death certificate recorded the primary causes of death as a "cerebrovascular accident" and "repeated transient ischaemic attack"; secondary causes were listed as "carcinoma of the bladder" and dementia.

-Reactions to the news of Thatcher's death were mixed across the UK, ranging from tributes lauding her as Britain's greatest-ever peacetime prime minister to public celebrations of her death and expressions of hatred and personalised vitriol.
+Reactions across the UK were sharply divided, ranging from tributes describing her as Britain's greatest peacetime prime minister to public celebrations of her death and expressions of intense personal hostility.

-Details of Thatcher's funeral had been agreed upon with her in advance.
-She received a ceremonial funeral, including full military honours, with a church service at St Paul's Cathedral on 17 April.

-Queen Elizabeth II and the Duke of Edinburgh attended her funeral, marking only the second and final time in the Queen's reign that she attended the funeral of any of her former prime ministers, after that of Churchill, who received a state funeral in 1965.
+Arrangements for Thatcher's funeral had been settled with her in advance.
+She received a ceremonial funeral with full military honours, including a church service at St Paul's Cathedral on 17 April.
+Queen Elizabeth II and the Duke of Edinburgh attended, the second and final time during her reign that she attended the funeral of one of her former prime ministers, the first being Churchill's state funeral in 1965.

-After the service at St Paul's, Thatcher's body was cremated at Mortlake, where her husband's had been cremated.
-On 28 September, a service for Thatcher was held in the All Saints Chapel of the Royal Hospital Chelsea's Margaret Thatcher Infirmary.
-In a private ceremony, Thatcher's ashes were interred in the hospital's grounds, next to her husband's.
+Following the service at St Paul's, Thatcher's body was cremated at Mortlake, where her husband had also been cremated.
+On 28 September, a service was held in the All Saints Chapel of the Royal Hospital Chelsea's Margaret Thatcher Infirmary, after which her ashes were interred privately in the hospital grounds beside her husband's.